 Gadget development for mouse coordinates

-I was going to be an automated tool and found that it was a bit of a hassle to get the current coordinates of the mouse.
-It was a waste of time to use the Photoshop ruler to view the screenshots, so I wrote a small tool to get the coordinates.
+I made an automated tool recently and found that it was horrible to get the current coordinates of the mouse when developing.
+It’s a waste of time to use the Photoshop ruler for viewing the screenshots, so I wrote a small tool to get the coordinates.
 The

 autopy library is used to implement the function, and